-You might know how to plan a wedding but do you know how a photographer would plan a wedding?
-What looks good in photos?
+Want to know how a photographer would plan a wedding?
 What would really make your wedding video look amazing?
 What should you wear for your engagements?
 I am here to help with all the best wedding tips for photography and videography.

 1. DON’T wear plaid, or clothing with lots of tiny patterns.
 Plaid doesn’t look good on camera and small patterns can cause moire (weird, unintentional lines).

 2. Most couples choose to do an outfit change.
 A dressier outfit and a casual, relaxed outfit.
 Don’t forget to bring accessories for both.

 3. If you coordinate your wedding colors into your outfits then your printed photos will match at the wedding.
 Your save the date invitations will also match your colors and theme.

 4. If you want a romantic look then wear something long and flowy.

 5. Don’t be afraid to be yourself and wear something unique to you.
 This is your shoot after all.
 These tips are just tips.
 The shoot is about you and your lover so wear whatever you feel confident in.
 Feeling confident is key to great photos.

 1. Bring a bouquet.
 It will give you something to do with your hands and give you twice as many posing variations to work with.

 2. Work with industry professionals.
 Hiring an experienced and talented stylist, florist, and hair and make-up artist is crucial.
 See my recommended vendors here.